gmc-code/PC-microbit-micropython/docs/radio/radio_polybius_square.rst

             # Start the timer
             timer = running_time()
         elif button_b.was_pressed() and timer:
-            # time must be not 0; so A button must be pressed first
+            # time must be not 0; so A-button must be pressed first
             # Stop the timer and display the elapsed time in seconds
             elapsed_time = int((running_time() - timer) / 1000)
             display.scroll(str(elapsed_time))